 Ho Chi Minh, Vietnam

-Located north of Buenos Aires, Tigre is the gateway to the wetlands of the vast Parana Delta and home to the largest casino complex in South America.
+If you ever get the chance to visit Buenos Aires and want to experience the Argentinian version of Vegas, head to Tigre.
+Located 20 miles north of Buenos Aires, Tigre is the gateway to the wetlands of the vast Parana Delta and home to the largest casino complex in South America.
 The Trilenium complex includes 237,000 square feet of gambling floor and features more than 80 table games and 1700+ machines.
 The property also has a lot of additional facilities, including restaurants, bars, concert halls, and VIP rooms.

 Panama City, Panama